 How to Get a Library Card

 A library card is available to all Billerica residents and property owners, as well as those employed in town.
-Print and fill out our patron Registration Form below and bring it to the Billerica Public Library with proof of residence (preferably a Driver’s license.
+Print and fill out our patron Registration Form below and bring it to the Billerica Public Library with a photo ID and proof of residence (preferably a Driver’s license.
 New residents can bring a lease, utility bill, etc.)

 Can Children/Teens get library cards?